What is the meaning of the name Meteora?

-After Athanasios and his companion monks managed to climb the pick of the largest in size cliff, they immediately felt as if they stood suspended in midair.
-They felt like being suspended between heaven and earth!
-Thus Athanasios, he had the idea to name that particular cliff “Megalo Meteoron” meaning the “huge suspended in the midair cliff”.
+After Athanasios and his companion monks managed to climb the largest in size cliff, they felt as if they stood suspended in midair.
+Thus Athanasios had the idea to name that particular cliff “Megalo Meteoron” meaning the “huge suspended in the midair cliff”.
 This unique experience the monks felt, was dramatically enhanced in the winter.
 There would be certain days at this period when the mist and the clouds would completely engulf the site.
-During those deeply mystical moments, the monks of Meteora would observe the picks of the surrounding cliffs rising above the clouds.
-Surely, this surreal scenery of the floating cliffs around them would seem in their minds as if God was offering them a rare glimpse of heavens above!
+During those deeply mystical moments, the monks of Meteora monasteries would observe the picks of the surrounding cliffs rising above the clouds and seem to them as if the giant cliffs are floating in mid-air above the clouds.
+Surely, this surreal scenery of the floating cliffs around them would look as if God was offering them a rare glimpse of the heavens above!

 Today Meteora monasteries remain still an important monastic center of the Greek Orthodox Church.
 There are currently 6 active monasteries that people can visit all year round.
 5 out of 6 monasteries (Great Meteoron, Varlaam, St. Nikolas, Roussanou, and Agia Triada) have staircases to climb with the only exception being the monastery of Agios Stefanos.
 This particular one doesn’t have any stairs.
 It only has a small bridge to cross making it the most accessible and the most popular one.
 So, for those who have mobility issues the monastery of Agios Stefanos is by far the best choice for visiting at least one monastery inside!
 Keep in mind though that all monasteries, don’t provide any real access or facilities for disabled people.
 The stairs to climb in the monasteries with staircases range between 150 to 300 steps.

-“The monasteries don’t provide access or any sort of amenities for disabled people”
+“The monasteries don’t provide any sort of easy access or amenities for disabled people”

 Don’t take pictures or videos of monks or nuns, unless they specify otherwise.
 They can be very annoyed if you attempt this because you make them feel like being a tourist attraction.
 Be very respectful of their way of life and the fact that you are accepted to enter their home!